Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching staff

-Course coordinator and teaching staff: Prof. Henry Johnson
+Course co-ordinator and teaching staff: Professor Henry Johnson

 No textbooks are required for this paper.